Holiness and missions

 "The Lord had said to Abram, Leave your country, your people and your father's household and go to the land I will show you

-I will make you into a great nation and I will bless you;
+I will make you into a great nation, and I will bless you;

 I will make your name great, and you will be a blessing.

-I will bless those who bless you, and whoever curses you I will curse;
+I will bless those who bless you, and whoever curses you, I will curse;

 and all peoples on earth will be blessed through you.'"

 Thus called by God, Abram obeyed.
-He went out from his house in Ur, one of the finest cities of the times, and with his little company lived in tents.
+He left his home in Ur, one of the finest cities of the times, and, with his little company, lived in tents.
 He traveled across the desert sixteen hundred miles to the promised land.
 After crossing the River Jordan, he passed into the Valley of Shechem.
-There, between Mount Ebal and Mount Gerizim, God appeared to Abram again and gave him the second promise of the possession of the land by his seed.
+There, between Mount Ebal and Mount Gerizim, God appeared to Abram again and again, gave him the promise of the possession of the land by his seed.
 Here, Abram built the first of those altars to Jehovah that the patriarchs erected wherever they pitched their tents.
 A few years later Jehovah, appearing to Abram, renewed the covenant in the new character of the father of many nations1, in sign whereof He changed his name from Abram (exalted Father) to Abraham (father of a multitude).
 And Abraham received the definite command, "I am Almighty God; walk before me and be blameless . . . for I have made you a father of many nations" (Genesis 17:1, 5).
 History tells us that Abraham here received the full divine revelation.
 In the future, he is presented in a higher character than before, and marked peculiarly as "the friend of God."
 God was there definitely working out His purpose through Holiness and Missions.

 Joseph, the unique example